 - plan (inception): from verification to tendering

-- contract creation: from contract choice to award/completion
+- make (creation): from contract choice to award/completion

-- contract operation: from contract to dispute management
+- use (operation): from contract to dispute management

-- articles of agreement ie the contract overview
+- articles of agreement – the contract overview

-- contract particulars or data ie the project overview
+- contract particulars or data – the project overview

-- specifications, drawings and data ie the details for the works, goods and services (and bills of quantities where used)
+- specifications, drawings and data – the details for the works, goods and services (and bills of quantities where used)

 - pricing information including rates, analyses and so on

 - information and BIM protocols – to help the supply chain work seamlessly together

 - works programme(s) and schedules

 - health & safety information eg the construction phase plan where CDM 2015 applies

-While being able to negotiate, complete and sign the contract electronically is a huge improvement, until all documents relating to the contract, and those thousands created during the construction project can be created, stored, indexed and recovered in an on-line system, the role of paper will continue to blight the industry.
+While being able to negotiate, complete and sign the terms of the contract electronically is a huge improvement, until all documents relating to the contract, and those thousands created during the construction project can be created, stored, indexed and recovered in an on-line system, the role of paper will continue to blight the industry.

 - track the negotiation of clauses (as one document and individual clauses, although with simpler contracts single changes are more visible)

 - log telephone calls, tasks, appointments, emails and correspondence relating to contract negotiations